 Young squirrel caught and released in Forsyth

-Squirrel on the roof of a house in Macon
+Squirrel entry gap in a house in Macon

 Squirrel droppings in an Attic in Macon